 This is another unattributable card, but its back is essentially identical to that of the Montclair card above.

 First (01 March 1901) Carnegie grant received by a New Jersey Library.

-The library's history is on the city's web site, which states that the library's speedy growth needed a second (1914) grant.
+The library's history was on the city's web site, which stated that the library's speedy growth needed a second (1914) grant.
 At one time, a children's library was built, but after a 1977 fire, it was reincorporated into the Carnegie building.